 4) Dean of Students Office emails professor regarding sanction outcome.
 (Student Academic Dishonesty and Disciplinary Sanctions)

-More information is available from the Dean of Students Office at 760-750-4935, or by contacting Jennie Ruiz, Associate Dean of Students, through e-mail at firstname.lastname@example.org.
+More information is available from the Dean of Students Office at 760-750-4935, or by contacting Leslie Rockwell, Associate Director of Student Conduct, through e-mail at firstname.lastname@example.org.
 Please don't hesitate to ask any questions or to seek advice in pursuing an incident.